Continuing the story of a Silent Eye workshop in Derbyshire, in December 2017. Parts One and Two can be found by clicking the highlighted link.

 St Hubert, with his stag is the first stained glass window you come to.
 Between the stag’s antlers is the vision of the crucified Christ.
 Christianity overcoming paganism again?
 Or the more abstract Christ-force crowning earthly consciousness?
 St George and his Dragon stand beside him, and looked down on us indulgently as we wandered, taking in the lily sceptre of the little ‘Walsingham Virgin’ who looks like Isis holding Osiris.

 A little further down the north aisle is a Henry Holliday window of all saints and all angels, surmounted by the Agnus Dei.
-While that symbol may be used to represent Jesus as the lamb of God, it is also a Templar symbol much associated with John the Baptist who was beheaded by Herod.
+While that symbol may be used to represent Jesus as the Lamb of God, it is also a Templar symbol much associated with John the Baptist who was beheaded by Herod.
 And the Templars had been accused of ‘worshipping a severed head’ many believe may have been that of the Baptist.
 The knights had been rounded up in France, their lands confiscated, and many put to death.
-In England, some were held at Clifford’s Tower.
+In England, some were held at Clifford’s Tower (a significant name, considering the Cliffords held the castle and church in Skipton).
 Others escaped and, following the Underground Stream theme of the weekend, themselves went underground.